jehillert/material-ui-styled-components-boilerplate/README.md

 FormDialog.propTypes = {...};
 export default FormDialog;
 ```
-### EXAMPLE 2A --- Using media query functions for responsive design
+### XAMPLE 2A --- Using media query functions for responsive desig
 ```javascript
 import React from 'react';
 import PropTypes from 'prop-types';